slowernews/wisdom-tldr/chapters/chapter_1_self.md

 The first 25 of the above words make up about 1/3 of all printed material in English.
 The first 100 comprise 1/2 of all written material, and the first 300 make up about 65% percent of all written material in English.

-the value of education is signaling, rather than actual learning.

 > *'Once you stop learning, you start dying.' -- Albert Einstein*

-As famed gymnastics coach Chris Sommer puts it, the fastest way to learn is to do things the slow way.
+- As famed gymnastics coach Chris Sommer puts it, the fastest way to learn is to do things the slow way.

-first understand the basics! then pass to next level
+- first understand the basics! then pass to next level

-Smart people aren’t used to failing, so they struggle to learn from their mistakes and often respond by blaming someone else.
+- Smart people aren’t used to failing, so they struggle to learn from their mistakes and often respond by blaming someone else.
-The Key to Double Loop Learning: Push to the Point of Failure
+- The Key to Double Loop Learning: Push to the Point of Failure

 > *'The illiterates of the 21st century will not be those who cannot read and write but those who cannot learn, unlearn, and relearn.' -- Alvin Toffler*
 > *'Any fool can know.
 The point is to understand.' -- Albert Einstein*